AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-system-defaults/create-scorecard.md

 ## Apply a scorecard to a project

-A user with manage permissions to a project can apply a scorecard to a project, after the scorecard has been created by the `Workfront administrator`.
+A user with manage permissions to a project can apply a scorecard to a project, after the scorecard has been created by the Workfront administrator.
 For more information about&nbsp;creating scorecards, see [Create a scorecard](#creating-a-scorecard).
 For more information about project permissions, see [Share a project in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).